polettix/teepee/README.md

     If set as `-`, standard input will be read.

     Note: only allowed data structures are hashes at the top level.

+- -j
+- --jsn
+- --json

+        -j input.json
+        --jsn some.json
+        --json other.json

+    add an input file indicating that its format is JSON.

 - --man